Occupational Employment and Wages in Hickory-Lenoir-Morganton, May 2013

 Transportation and material moving

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
 In the Hickory-Lenoir-Morganton Metropolitan Statistical Area, above average concentrations of employment were found in many of the occupations within the production group.
-For instance, upholsterers were employed at 77.9 times the national rate in Hickory, and sewing machine operators, at 12.5 times the U.S. average.
-On the other hand, electrical and electronic equipment assemblers had a location quotient of 1.1 in Hickory, indicating that this particular occupation's local and national employment shares were similar.
+For instance, upholsterers were employed at 82.9 times the national rate in Hickory, and sewing machine operators, at 12.2 times the U.S. average.
+On the other hand, butchers and meat cutters had a location quotient of 1.0 in Hickory, indicating that this particular occupation’s local and national employment shares were similar.

 These statistics are from the Occupational Employment Statistics (OES) survey, a federal-state cooperative program between BLS and State Workforce Agencies, in this case, the North Carolina Department of Commerce.